-Ditches and Culverts Obstructions observed in ditches or culverts that may impede conveyance of stormwater? × All onsite culverts has some level of blockage (~1/4 to 1/3), but may not significantly impact drainage.
-Culverts could be cleared.
+Ditches and Culverts Obstructions observed in ditches or culverts that may impede conveyance of stormwater? × All onsite culverts have some level of blockage (~1/4 to 1/3), but may not significantly impact drainage.
+(Same as 2020) Culverts could be cleared.
 Damaged observed to riprap surface?
-Note if riprap is not intact or not effectively providing armor protection.
-X Are there any areas that show signs of excessive scour? (i.e., gullies forming along centerline of ditch) × There are two or more locations where rock has been added to prevent stormwater scour as it enters the drainage ditch Are culvert inlets and outlets damaged? × Driveways and Walkways Are the driveways showing signs are failure? (i.e., alligator cracking) × Driving surfaces were gravel.
+Note if riprap is not intact or not effectively providing armor protection. × Are there any areas that show signs of excessive scour? (i.e., gullies forming along centerline of ditch) × Are culvert inlets and outlets damaged? × Driveways ar Walkways Are the driveways showing signs are failure? (i.e., alligator cracking) × Driving surfaces were gravel.
 Are there any other signs of considerable damage to paved surfaces, other than normal wear and use? × Crawlspaces and Decks Are the liners inside crawlspaces and under covered decks damaged or punctured? × Are the liners exposed to UV radiation? × Access Controls Are access controls damaged? × Are changes to the access controls needed? × Miscellaneous Features / Changes in Site Conditions / Misc.
-Are there any new site features installed that have damaged the protective cap?
-X
+Are there any new site features installed that have damaged the protective cap? ×